mph-/lcapy/doc/expressions.rst

     2
    s  + 5⋅s + 4

-This has a unity coefficient for the highest power in the denominator.
-It is sometimes called polynomial form.
+There is a variation of the canonical form which has a unity coefficient for the highest power in the denominator and with constants factored in the numerator.
+It is sometimes called gain-polynomial form.

    >>> H.canonical(factor_const=True)
       ⎛ 2    ⎞
     5⋅⎝s  + 1⎠